 The only trick is you have to let it rest overnight before baking.
-So while you’re cleaning up, just pull out a casserole dish and put this together.
+So while you’re cleaning up from the big dinner, just pull out a casserole dish and put this together.
 You’d have to refrigerate that leftover ham anyway, and now you’ll be able to pull out Monday dinner!

 Ham and Cheese Strata

 - 6 cups Stale Bread, cubed Or 3-4 leftover dinner rolls

 - 2 cups Mild Cheddar Cheese, shredded or whatever you have on hand!

 - 1/2 tsp Dry Mustard

 - 1/4 tsp Salt

 - 1 cup Bread Crumbs

 - Grease a 9X13″ baking pan or 8 cup casserole dish

 - Place half the bread into the bottom of the dish